Kutiman: Music career

-In 2014, Kutiman was nominated for a Webby Award in the Video Remix/Mashup category for his ‘Thru Tokyo’ project, in which he created an intimate musical landscape for the city of Tokyo.
-He has since been commissioned by various cities such as JerusalemTel Aviv, Riga, Krakow and New York to create audio/visual portraits of each city’s uniqueness.
+In 2014, Kutiman was nominated for a Webby Award in the Video Remix/Mashup category for his 'Thru Tokyo' project, in which he created an intimate musical landscape for the city of Tokyo.
+He has since been commissioned by various cities such as Jerusalem, Tel Aviv, Riga, Krakow, and New York to create audio/visual portraits of each city's uniqueness.

-Following the success of ‘Thru You,’ Kutiman released ‘Thru You Too’ in October 2014, an online music album composed of unrelated YouTube videos.
-He was awarded a 2015 Webby Honoree for his work on ‘Thru You Too’.
-This project led to collaborations with some of the world’s most prominent producers, DJs, and musicians for the ‘Thru You Remixes’.
+Following the success of 'Thru You,' Kutiman released 'Thru You Too' in October 2014, an online music album composed of unrelated YouTube videos.
+He was awarded a 2015 Webby Honoree for his work on 'Thru You Too'.
+This project led to collaborations with some of the world's most prominent producers, DJs, and musicians for the 'Thru You Remixes'.
 It featured nine producers, representing different genres and countries: Garden City Movement, Mixmonster & Kalbata, Jim Dunloop & Grzly Adams, Rejoicer, Free The Robots, Red Axes, Tomgi, La Dame Noir and Copia Doble Systema.

 In July 2015, Kutiman released Space Cassava, a two-track vinyl featuring deep jazz and funk.
 The EP served as a soft launch for Kutiman's label, Siyal Music.

 The official launch of the label kicked off with the release of Kutiman's sophomore album 6AM in June 2016.
 The eight track album features a more psychedelic sound.

 Shortly after the release of "6am" in July 2016, Kutiman was nominated and won the Vibe Israel & Shorty Story award for "Outstanding Content Creator in Israel".